 Overall, the Finnish Natura 2000 site administration is working well, and the organisation needs to be maintained and financing secured.
-Development needs are recognised especially related to the organisation and roles of actors in the marine environment, and to enhancing communication with public.
+Development needs are recognised especially related to mainstreaming biodiversity issues in different policy sectors, improving the knowledge exchange between organisations, strengthening the link between research and practical guidance of Natura 2000 administration enhancing communication with public and the organisation and roles of actors in the marine environment.
+Furthermore, more focus needs to be put on analysing and understanding the negative and positive biodiversity effects on various policy sectors and their related management decisions.